astuto/astuto/README.md

 Astuto is a free, open source, self-hosted customer feedback tool.
 It helps you collect, manage and prioritize feedback from your users.
 It has been heavely inspired by [Canny.io](https://canny.io/) ("astuto", indeed, is the italian translation of the word "canny").
+A demo app has been deployed to Heroku [here](https://astuto-demo.herokuapp.com/).
+For now, it is consuming somebody's free heroku hours, so please don't go wild all day long :).

 <img src="./images/featured-image.png" />